- Corporate Responsibility

 Naturally occurring radioactive material (NORM) can occur in very small concentrations in some rock formations.
 Our NORM management program specifies procedures for detecting, managing and disposing of NORM-affected materials.
 All remediation or decommissioning of NORM waste is conducted by a third-party company licensed for that purpose.
 See the Health and Safety section for more on how we protect our employees from NORM.

 In and around SWN facilities, we take care to protect ecosystems, plants and animals.
 In all of our operating areas, we survey for potentially threatened and endangered species before beginning any construction, and we meet or exceed all associated regulatory requirements.
 We continue to monitor and mitigate potential impacts on biodiversity throughout our operations, including the management of erosion and invasive species.

-SWN’s assets overlap with the habitat of several bat species, including three listed by the U.S. Fish and Wildlife Service as endangered or threatened.
-In 2018, we put 50 acres of land under conservation to provide habitat for threatened and endangered bats and installed bat boxes to encourage colonization of the area.
-In 2019, we began a monitoring program for bats in areas where we implemented conservation measures after operations in the area.
-Monitoring of the bat boxes began in 2019 and will continue for five years.
+SWN’s assets overlap with the habitat of several bat species, including three listed by the U.S. Fish and Wildlife Service (FWS) as endangered or threatened.2 In 2018, we put 50 acres of land under conservation to provide habitat for threatened and endangered bats and installed bat boxes to encourage colonization of the area.
+In 2019, we began a monitoring program for bats in areas where we implemented conservation measures after operations in the area, and that monitoring continued during 2020.
+Monitoring of the bat boxes will continue until 2024.